agodwinp/item-catalog/README.md

 Congratulations!
 You've now installed the Linux image, started the VM and are logged into the VM via ssh.
 If you log out of the Linux instance or close the terminal, the next time you want to use it you only need to run `cd logs_analysis` and `vagrant ssh`.

-### Configuring Python and ...
+### Configuring the Virtual Machine
-To install the correct version of Python and ..., make sure you're still working within the installed VM.
+To install the correct packages, make sure you're still working within the installed VM.
 If not, `cd item_catalog` and run `vagrant ssh`.
 #### Python
 For this project, we will be using Python 3.
 Check the version of Python installed within the VM by running: